How to Capture the Crow

 “You need to order something if you’re going to sit here for much longer.
 I need this table for other customers.”

 I take a look around the empty diner and see only an elderly couple drinking coffee and eating pancakes in the corner.
+My eyes make their way back to the waitress who sports a look of annoyance.

-“I’ll leave.”
-I say quietly picking up my purse and sliding off the cozy leather booth.
+"It's okay, um...
+I'll leave" I say quietly picking up my purse and sliding off the cozy leather booth.
 I slip the worn out fabric strap from my purse across my body.
 It sets perfectly on my hip.

-As I walk out onto the sidewalk my waist long dark brown hair becomes instantly damp.
-It’s pouring outside now and the streets are quickly becoming flooded with gushing swarms of water.
-I drag my old tennis shoes threw the cold water and over to the stop light.
+As I walk out onto the sidewalk my long dark brown hair becomes instantly damp.
+It's pouring outside and the streets are quickly becoming flooded with gushing swarms of water.
+I drag my old tennis shoes through the cold water and over to the stop light.
 The streets are empty, but the sign insists that I wait to cross, flashing a big red hand at me.
 Finally the sign signals that I can go and I quickly walk across the street.
 As I get to the other side I jump a bit as I notice a girl leaning on the brick building in front of me.
-She’s tall and slender with defined muscles and short choppy black hair.
+She's tall and slender with defined muscles and short choppy, black hair.
 Her eyes are a piercing light blue like that of a rare wild cat.

-“Hello.”
-I say as she takes a puff of her cigarette and blows it into the air
+"Hello."
+I say as she takes a puff of her cigarette and blows it into the air.

 The smoke drifts out of her lips and into the air being punctured by bolts of rain and swayed by gentle winds.